a2stuff/prodos-drivers/README.md

 Early versions of these drivers would often invoke a specific file on completion, sometimes user-configurable.
 The best versions of these drivers simply execute the following `.SYSTEM` file, although this is non-trivial code and often did not work with network drives.

-This repository collects several drivers and uses common code to chain to the next `.SYSTEM` file, suporting network drives.
+This repository collects several drivers and uses common code to chain to the next `.SYSTEM` file, supporting network drives.

 ## What is present here?